Neck Strains & Sprains

 An accurate diagnosis is crucial for effective treatment of this condition.
 To arrive at an accurate diagnosis the doctor will inquire about your symptoms, time of their appearance and a history of any treatments employed previously.
 A medical history, a physical and neurological examination is also essential for diagnosis.
 Neurological examination is conducted to identify any signs of neurological injury and involves evaluation of reflexes and muscle weakness.
 To confirm the diagnosis and to rule out other causes with similar symptoms an X-ray or a CT scan may also be performed.
 Sometimes, an electromyography may also be ordered if an underlying muscle abnormality is suspected.

-Although the pain is excruciating, in most cases non-operative therapies are sufficient.
+Although the pain is excruciating, in a majority of cases non-operative therapies are sufficient.
 Some of the non-operative therapies include rest, activity modification, medications such as muscle relaxant and intermittent application of ice pack followed by moist heat application.
-A neck collar may also be recommended for a few weeks to support the neck as well as to prevent any neck movement to potentiate healing.
-Non-steroidal anti-inflammatory drugs or NSAID’s may also be prescribed to reduce the pain and swelling.
+A neck collar may also be recommended for a few weeks to support the neck as well as to prevent any neck movement in order to potentiate healing.
+Non-steroidal anti-inflammatory drugs or NSAIDs may also be prescribed to reduce the pain and swelling.
 Physical therapy, chiropractic or acupuncture may also be effective in some cases.